 March 11, 2019

-Episcopalians are big on discernment, which I have come to understand includes reflection on our questions in light of scripture, prayer, and the counsel of others.
+Episcopalians are big on discernment, which includes reflection on our questions in light of scripture, prayer, and the counsel of others.
 For instance, when someone gets a holy nudge to serve God in the church, we assemble a supportive group to help him/her “discern the call” to be ordained as a deacon or priest.
 We understand this is a big decision that takes time.
 We value praying about it in community with others.

 The discernment process invites everyone in the congregation to be involved in stating the deeper reason for making an investment in their future as a community of faith.
 Those with the boiler, organ, or baby burrito experiences participate by informing people about the issues, then the people prayerfully consider how the ministry of the church could be expanded if these were addressed.
 New ideas for ministry often spring up in these energy-filled discussions.
 Instead of focusing on the problems, people start getting excited about the possibilities.